go-sharp/go-offline-packager/README.md

 # go-offline-packager
-A simple tool to manage dependencies in a air-gapped environment.
+A simple tool to manage dependencies in an air-gapped environment.